ballerina-platform/ballerina-distribution/examples/kafka-service-error-handling/kafka_service_error_handling.md

 # Kafka service - Error handling

-The `kafka:Service` has an `onError` method that is called when an internal error occurs before the `onConsumerRecord` method is called.
+The `kafka:Service` has an `onError` method which is invoked when `kafka:Listener` triggers errors before the `onConsumerRecord` method is invoked.
 These errors could include payload binding errors or constraint validation errors.
-The `onError` method allows the user to handle the error as needed.
-If an error is returned from the `onConsumerRecord` method, it is logged to the console, and the next polling cycle continues.
+The `onError` method allows the user to handle these errors as needed.
+If there is no `onError` method in the `kafka:Service`, these are logged to the console with the stack-trace.
+In addition, `kafka:Service` allows returning errors from the `onConsumerRecord` method.
+These errors are also logged to the console and the next polling cycle will continue.

 ::: code kafka_service_error_handling.bal :::